 If your organisation has minimal capability at countering and identifying fraud, completing training can be a good way to learn some of the expertise around identifying fraud, countering fraud and keeping employees safe.

-If your organisation does have a dedicated anti-fraud team, holding training sessions for employees on identifying and countering fraud can be a good, cost-effective way in bringing employees up to speed on how they can keep themselves safe and in turn protect the organisation.
+If your organisation does have a dedicated anti-fraud team, holding training sessions for employees on identifying and countering fraud can be a good, cost-effective way to bring employees up to speed on how they can keep themselves safe and in turn protect the organisation.

 Attend our Counter-Fraud Training Course to Gain the Tools to Identify, Prevent and Tackle Cases of Fraud